App Rejected for Guideline 4.3(b) — Design Spam (2026)

 3. Re-skin of a template you bought

-Templates from CodeCanyon, Flutter Awesome, or no-code app builders ship to hundreds of submissions a month.
+Templates from CodeCanyon, Flutter/FlutterFlow starters, or no-code app builders ship to hundreds of submissions a month.
 Apple’s reviewers have seen the same skeleton dozens of times.

-How to spot it: Open the IPA, run strings over the binary, look for the template author’s name or domain in code comments / placeholder strings.
-If found, the template is detectable to Apple too.
+How to spot it: Open the .ipa (it’s a zip — unzip MyApp.ipa), run strings over the binary in Payload/MyApp.app/MyApp, and look for the template author’s name or domain in code comments / placeholder strings.
+If strings finds it, Apple can too.

-How to spot it: Search the App Store for your subtitle minus brand.
+How to spot it: Search the App Store for your subtitle minus your brand name.
 If your subtitle returns 10+ apps with identical top-3 features, expect 4.3(b).

 5. Sub-brand strategy with same code

 You’re a studio shipping niche-targeted copies: “AI Journal for Doctors,” “AI Journal for Lawyers,” “AI Journal for Designers.”
 Same code, slightly different copy.
-This is the textbook 4.3(b) pattern.
+This is the textbook 4.3(a)/4.3(b) pattern — Apple wants one app with in-app-purchase variations instead.

-If Apple names competitor X, the dispute is narrow: prove X doesn’t do feature Y. This is the easiest variant to resolve.
+If Apple names competitor X, the dispute is narrow: prove X doesn’t do feature Y. This is the easiest variant to resolve — answer the specific comparison in Reviewer Notes.

 Before you change anything

-• Read the rejection 3 times — Apple sometimes cites the app it compared against; if so, that’s leverage for appeal.
+• Read the rejection 3 times.
+Apple sometimes cites the app it compared against; if so, that’s leverage for the appeal.

-• Verify whether your build has shipped on Android Play Store — if yes, screenshots and user reviews are evidence of distinct value.
+• Verify whether your build has shipped on Google Play.
+If yes, screenshots and user reviews there are evidence of distinct value.

 Information to collect